tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/lucene-query-syntax-in-azure-search.md

 > [!NOTE]
 >  You cannot use a * or ? symbol as the first character of a search.
 >  No text analysis is performed on wildcard search queries.
-At query time, wildcard query terms are compared against analyzed terms in the search index and expand.
+At query time, wildcard query terms are compared against analyzed terms in the search index and expanded.

 ##  <a name="bkmk_syntax"></a> Syntax fundamentals
  The following syntax fundamentals apply to all queries that use the Lucene syntax.